 Rottweilers are the ultimate guard dogs, perfect for a family that needs a loyal companion to protect the home.
-Their courageous demeanor makes them highly attractive for many.
-But before you bring one home, the Rottweiler’s shedding can be a real concern.
+Their good-nature is something that meshes well into any family.
+But if you’re allergic to dogs, you may wonder how much Rottweilers shed.

-So, do Rottweilers shed?
-Rottweilers are moderate shedding dogs that may experience heavier shedding twice a year.
-Thanks to their double coats, Rotties blow their coats while preparing for a change in weather.
-However, other factors like nutrition, allergies, how they were bred and indoor-living may affect a Rottweiler’s shedding.
+Rottweilers are moderate-shedding dogs that may experience heavier shedding depending on the season.
+Thanks to their double coats, Rotties blow their coats twice a year while preparing for a change in weather.
+However, other factors like nutrition, allergies, living situation, and how they were bred, may affect a Rottweiler’s shedding.

 If you plan to raise a Rottweiler, shedding is unavoidable.
 In fact, it’s a natural process for these dogs.
 We’ll discuss the factors that affect shedding in these dogs.
 Plus, several tips for dealing with your Rottie’s shedding.